menu

 Overview

 Bellevue is a very small city located in the state of Iowa.
 With a population of 2,327 people and just one neighborhood, Bellevue is the 239th largest community in Iowa.
-Much of the housing stock in Bellevue was built prior to World War II, making it one of the older and more historic cities in the country.
+Bellevue has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

 Occupations and Workforce